adstuart/azure-privatelink-dns-microhack/README.md

 ### Goal

 In the previous challenge we successfully used Azure Private Link and Azure DNS Private Zones to connect in a secure way to our SQL server.
-This worked great as we were able to link our Azure DNS Private Zone direct to the spoke Virtual Network.
+This was possible, as the Azure DNS Private Zone was linked directly to the spoke Virtual Network.
 The Spoke Virtual network has the default DNS settings; sending all DNS requests by default to Azure DNS via the special 168.63.129.16 address.
 More on that here https://docs.microsoft.com/en-us/azure/virtual-network/what-is-ip-address-168-63-129-16.

-However the previous challenge was not reflective of a real world configuration for lots of customers.
-Many Azure network designs use a custom DNS solution such as customer manged DNS running on top of an IaaS Virtual Machine (or pair of VMs) hosted in the Azure VNet.
+However, the previous challenge was not reflective of a real world configuration for lots of customers.
+Many Azure network designs use a custom DNS solution such as customer manged DNS running on top of an IaaS Virtual Machine (or more likely a pair of VMs) hosted in the Azure VNet.
 In this challenge we will alter our Spoke VNet to utilise our custom DNS server inside of the Azure VNet; a Windows Server 2019 VM running Microsoft DNS.
 We will also ensure we retain access to our SQL Server and that the DNS response continues to include the use of our Private Endpoint IP address.

 ## Task 1 : Change Spoke VNet DNS settings